ignatiusmb/prettier-plugin-suite/README.md

 # prettier-plugin-sort-package-json

 A [Prettier](https://prettier.io/) plugin to automatically keep `package.json` consistently tidy, sorted, and stress-free.
-This plugin doesn't get in your way, it will only sort when you run `prettier --write`.

 - 🔌 Zero dependencies
 - ⚙️ No config, no hassle